 Mobile credit card readers that connect to a smartphone or a tablet are profoundly changing the way anyone with a business can take credit card payments.
 This means that the size of your business is no longer an issue and everyone can take credit card payments.

-Thanks to this new generation of mobile credit card machines, offered by companies like iZettle, SumUp and PayPal, it no longer matters whether you are selling handicraft goods at a local craft fair or have a larger business offering services and goods on a bigger scale.
+Thanks to this new generation of mobile credit card machines, offered by companies like iZettle, SumUp and Square, it no longer matters whether you are selling handicraft goods at a local craft fair or have a larger business offering services and goods on a bigger scale.

 All you need is your smartphone or tablet, a free app and a chip and PIN device, and you are ready to go!

 The need to take card payments and mobile payments is simply a fact of business life today.
 Consumers are carrying less and less cash around and find using cards or payment methods like Apple Pay not only more convenient but also a better way of managing personal finances, even when paying for small amounts.

 In the past, a conventional credit card terminal would not have been a practical solution for a small business with low transaction volumes due to the monthly fees and terminal rental costs.

 However, the low price of modern smartphone credit card readers is a major reason why anyone with a business should consider signing up for one.

 Users download the free app for the service of their choice to their Android device, iPhone or iPad.